gary-archer/oauth.websample.final/README.md

 ## Local Development Quick Start

+First ensure that Node.js 20+ is installed.\
-Build code locally via this command, which runs `npm install` and `npm start`:
+Then build code locally via this command, which runs `npm install` and `npm start`:

 ```bash
 ./build.sh